A woman experiencing signs of suicide.

 Who’s most at risk for suicide?

-When it comes to who is at greater risk with suicide, we’ll start by looking at the differences in gender.
+When it comes to who is at greater risk of suicide, we’ll start by looking at the differences in gender.
 Although females are more likely to attempt suicide, males are more likely to die by suicide.

 Risk factors influencing suicide are multiple.